EXPERTS

 • ProfessorSociology

 Michael Long is Professor of Sociology at OSU.
-He is the author/co-author of ten books and over 100 journal articles and book chapters primarily in the areas of environmental sociology, green criminology, sustainability, food insecurity, agriculture, hazards/disasters, extreme weather, resilience, and quantitative methodology.
+He is the author/co-author of ten books and over 100 journal articles and book chapters primarily in the areas of environmental sociology, green criminology, sustainability, food insecurity, agriculture, hazards/disasters, extreme weather, resilience, energy, and quantitative methodology.
 Michael has received funding from the US National Science Foundation, US Department of Agriculture, the British Academy, among others, to support his research.
 He is co-editor of Social Problems, a former co-editor of The Sociological Quarterly, and is the lead editor of the Handbook on Inequality and the Environment.

 Fields of Research